ColetteChang/colettechang.github.io/_posts/2025-05-11-dating-app-advice-for-real-love.md

 ### 2. Be yourself—even if it means losing a few matches.

 Pretending to like hiking, pets, or parties you actually hate might get you a few more swipes, but it won’t get you someone who likes you.
-Personally, I swipe left on every profile that features cats or dogs—because I’m just not a pet person.
+Personally, I swipe left on every profile that features cats or dogs because I’m just not a pet person.
 And if someone’s borrowing a pet for the photo?
 Even worse.
 Authenticity filters the right people in and out.

 ---